wal06seismo/walidbenmansour/index.md

 ---
 ## Education

-* PhD in Geophysics, University of Leicester,School of Geography, Geology and Environment, United Kingdom
+* PhD in Geophysics, University of Leicester,School of Geography, Geology and Environment, Leicester,United Kingdom
-* Msc in Geology-Geophysics, University of Nice, France
+* Msc in Geology-Geophysics, University of Nice, Nice, France
+* Bsc in Geology-Geophysics, University Joseph Fourier, Grenoble, France

 ---
 ### Projects